-On a hopeful note, I called the RV dealer and my roof was next.
+On a hopeful note, I called the RV dealer and my roof and awning was next.
 He said hopefully in a couple weeks they would have some good news for me.
 I’ll believe it when I see it though.
 Besides, that was about two weeks ago.
 Sorry to be so skeptical, but can you blame me really? (see Updates)

 Obviously this is a part one kinda post as I’ve left the reader seriously hanging.
 I hope in the update/followup, I’ll have lots of good news.

 Update 1 (7/13): I borrowed a car yesterday and first I checked my storage unit and found nothing.
 I got excited when I found a warranty until I looked closer and saw it was for my previous car.
 Then I was given access to the shop where the motorhome is actually being worked on!
-I looked all through and didn’t find the car paperwork. 🙁 Today I had the car towed to my mechanic near where I used to live and I feel confident that they’ll find out what the problem is and actually be able to fix it instead of sending me somewhere else for that.
+I looked all through it and didn’t find the car paperwork. 🙁 Today I had the car towed to my mechanic near where I used to live and I feel confident that they’ll find out what the problem is and actually be able to fix it instead of sending me somewhere else for that.
 Things are looking up!
 More updates to follow.

 Update 1.1 (un-dated): I finally found the warranty and other car related paperwork!
 Woohoo!